Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 	jgpelaez/wso2-esb $WSO2_ESB_PATH/bin/wso2esb-samples.sh -sn 0
 ```

-Runs a docker container with a [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) configured with the sample number 0.
-The https 9443 port will be exposed outside throught the standar 443, and the execution port 8280 with the 80 port.
+Runs a [Docker](https://www.docker.com/) container with a [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) configured with the sample number 0.
+The https 9443 port will be exposed outside through the standar 443, and the execution port 8280 with the 80 port.
-The --link will create a link with the axis server, and the axis server port doesn't needs to expose the ports outside docker.
+The --link will create a link with the axis server, and the axis server port doesn't needs to expose the ports outside [Docker](https://www.docker.com/).

 ## Terraform execution

-Before the execution, as it's necesary ssh access to the EC2 instance we need to **create a key pai**r in the AWS console, going to **EC2 dashboard**, **Network & security**:
+Before the execution, as it's necessary ssh access to the EC2 instance we need to **create a key pai**r in the AWS console, going to **EC2 dashboard**, **Network & security**:
 ![Create key pair](/media/posts/terraform-aws-wso2-esb-docker-sample/aws-create-key-pair.png)

-Will create a ".pem" file, this file will allow to access terraform throught ssh.
+Will create a ".pem" file, this file will allow to access [Terraform](https://terraform.io/) through ssh.

 ### Execution plan:

-The terraform plan command is used to create an execution plan.
+The [Terraform](https://terraform.io/) plan command is used to create an execution plan.
 Our first execution will be:

 ```sh
 docker run \